tolga9009/suru-plus/features-en.md

 ## Solid and Gradient Colours of 16px icons

-As Suru++ is officially compatible with with [@actionless](https://github.com/actionless)'s [Oomox](https://github.com/themix-project/oomox) and my plugin [Suru++ Colourise](https://github.com/suru-plus/suru-plus-colourise) with the help and contribution of [@actionless](https://github.com/actionless) and [@SmartFinn](https://github.com/SmartFinn), you can choose one of 9 cyberpunk gradient colours or change any colour of all 16px icons or enable the gradient of 16px icons once for all!
+As Suru++ is officially compatible with [@actionless](https://github.com/actionless)'s [Oomox](https://github.com/themix-project/oomox) and my plugin [Suru++ Colourise](https://github.com/suru-plus/suru-plus-colourise) with the help and contribution of [@actionless](https://github.com/actionless) and [@SmartFinn](https://github.com/SmartFinn), you can choose one of 9 cyberpunk gradient colours or change any colour of all 16px icons or enable the gradient of 16px icons once for all!

 In the version 30, as Suru++ is compatible with [@Roboron3042](https://github.com/Roboron3042)'s [Cyberpunk Neon](https://github.com/Roboron3042/Cyberpunk-Neon), it won the new gradient with colours of Cyberpunk Neon!